wazuh/wazuh-packages/solaris/solaris11/README.md

     * To build a wazuh-agent package from the downloaded v3.9.0 sources:
         `# ./generate_wazuh_packages.sh -b v3.9.0`.

-3. When the execution finishes, you can find your `.p5p` in the ame directory where the sources are.
+3. When the execution finishes, you can find your `.p5p` in the same directory where the sources are.

 ## More Packages